Prag8855/aab/content/guides/moving-out.md

 ### If you stay in Germany

 **Your internet contract** usually moves with you.
-You might pay a 20€ to 70€[^11] fee when you move your internet connection<sup>[§60.1](http://www.gesetze-im-internet.de/tkg_2021/__60.html)</sup>.
-The price and service must stay the same<sup>[§60.1](http://www.gesetze-im-internet.de/tkg_2021/__60.html#:~:text=ohne%20anderung%20der%20vereinbarten%20vertragslaufzeit%20und%20der%20sonstigen%20vertragsinhalte)</sup>.
-They can't extend your contract<sup>[§60.1](http://www.gesetze-im-internet.de/tkg_2021/__60.html#:~:text=ohne%20anderung%20der%20vereinbarten%20vertragslaufzeit%20und%20der%20sonstigen%20vertragsinhalte)</sup>.
-If your internet company can't give you the same internet connection at your new address, you can end your contract with a 1 month notice<sup>[§60.2](http://www.gesetze-im-internet.de/tkg_2021/__60.html#:~:text=wird%20die%20vertraglich%20geschuldete%20leistung%20am%20neuen%20wohnsitz%20nicht%20angeboten)</sup>.
-If you move with someone who already has an internet contract, you can cancel your contract with a 1 month notice.[^12]
+You might pay a 20€ to 70€[^11] fee when you move your internet connection.
+The price and service must stay the same.
+They can't extend your contract.[^37] If your internet company can't give you the same internet connection at your new address, you can end your contract with a 1 month notice.[^38] If you move with someone who already has an internet contract, you can cancel your contract with a 1 month notice.[^12]

 **Your landline phone** moves with you.
 If you stay in the same area, you can keep the same phone number.[^13] There is no fee to keep your phone number.[^14]